TorstenR/StreamCapture/README.md

 - Puts the output in the log file in the log directory specified
 - Sleeps until it's time to record
 - Grabs an authentication token
+- Refreshes channel list so we have the latest
 - Wakes up and spawns ffmpeg to capture the stream in a separate process
 - Timer is set for capture stop time
 - Monitors file size every 10 seconds and kills capture process if the rate falls below a user defined threshold.